 Beverly Cleary (1958)

-Shelley, sick of Oregon winters and her mom treating her like a baby, gets the chance to spend the school year with her mom’s college friend in southern California.
+Sick of Oregon winters and her mom treating her like a baby, Shelley gets the chance to spend the school year with her mom’s college friend in southern California.
 Experiencing the differences between the Pacific Northwest and warm, rural California is a huge part of this book’s appeal, especially to young girls who aren’t from either place.

 To a girl in Georgia reading this book, watching Shelley discover olive trees—and why you don’t eat the olives off the trees—was completely exotic.
 The scenes where her new friends deal with the frost and its effect on their groves was foreign as well, and helped me understand how agriculture works—through the hard, hard work of people.